oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

   }
 }
 ~~~
-Figure: Example Illustrating Optimal Use of the ACL Model in a Network Context.
+{: #example_1 title=Example Illustrating Optimal Use of the ACL Model in a Network Context.}

 ## Manageability: Impossibility to Use Aliases or Defined Sets